matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 ## Preliminaries

-In this tutorial we assume that you are already familiar with deploying smart contracts on zkSync.
+In this tutorial it is assumed that you are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial.

-We also assume that you already have some experience working with Ethereum.
+It is also assumed that you already have some experience working with Ethereum.

 ## L1 governance